Panasonic FZ100 vs GX9

 It is notable that the GX9 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the FZ100 does not provide wifi capability.

 The GX9 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the FZ100 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the FZ100 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the FZ100 was succeeded by the Panasonic FZ150.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Panasonic FZ100 Manual (free pdf) or the online Panasonic GX9 Manual.
+Further information on the features and operation of the FZ100 and GX9 can be found, respectively, in the Panasonic FZ100 Manual (free pdf) or the online Panasonic GX9 Manual.

 So how do things add up?
 Is there a clear favorite between the Panasonic FZ100 and the Panasonic GX9?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.